Haizhouzhou/sopra-fs25-group-28-client/README.md

 ## Introduction

-Two, three, or four players.
-One goal: build the most prestigious trade empire—who will rise to the top?

-Splendor Online is a web-based multiplayer board game where players compete to collect gems, attract nobles, and claim victory through wealth and influence.
-Every turn, you’ll gather gems—emeralds(Greem Gem), diamonds(White Gem), sapphires((Blue Gem)), onyx((Black Gem)), rubies((Red Gem))—and use them to purchase Development Cards.
-These cards give you permanent bonuses (discounts for future purchases) and earn you prestige points.
+Splendor Online is a web-based multiplayer adaptation of the popular board game Splendor, designed for 2–4 players.
+Each player takes turns collecting gems and purchasing development cards to build their trade network and earn prestige points.

+On each turn, players can:

+- Take gem tokens (emerald, diamond, sapphire, onyx, ruby)
+- Buy development cards, which offer permanent gem bonuses and prestige(Victory points)
+- Reserve cards for later use and gain a wildcard (gold token)

-But it’s not just about buying cards.
-Earn enough bonuses in the right colors, and Noble Tiles will seek you out, rewarding you with extra prestige points.
-The first player to reach 15 prestige points triggers the endgame—and whoever holds the highest total wins.
+As you accumulate bonuses, Noble tiles may automatically join you if your gem bonuses meet their requirements—granting additional prestige points.
+The first player to reach 15 prestige(Victory points) triggers the endgame, and the player with the most points wins.

-Play with 2–4 friends in real-time online matches, chat as you compete, keep an eye on the turn timer, and if you’re feeling stuck?
-Turn on the AI Advisor for some strategic tips (or chaotic suggestions).

-Whether you’re a seasoned Splendor pro or a newcomer ready to build your empire, Splendor Online brings the classic tabletop experience straight to your browser—no setup, no cleanup, just pure fun.
+Key features:

+- Real-time online matches with 2–4 players
+- Turn timer to keep the game moving
+- Optional AI Advisor for in-game strategic suggestions
+- No download, no setup—just open the browser and start playing

+Whether you're familiar with the tabletop version or trying it for the first time, Splendor Online provides a smooth and accessible way to enjoy the game with friends.

 ## Technologies